 To protect you if they go out of business, funeral directors must put your money into a registered funeral fund in:

-There are fewer protections in the Australian Capital Territory, Northern Territory and Western Australia.
-Using a funeral bond may be a better option in these states.
+There are fewer protections in the Australian Capital Territory and the Northern Territory.
+Using a funeral bond may be a better option in these territories.

 Funeral bonds are another way of saving for funeral expenses.